candostdagdeviren/candost.blog-astro/content/posts/how-to-give-feedback-on-design-as-an-engineer.md

 tags:
   - giving-feedback
 date: 2024-07-27T09:20:00.000Z
-updateDate: 2024-07-27T09:20:00.000Z
+updateDate: 2024-07-29T14:03:00.000Z
 external: false
 ---

-We had a conversation with one of my designer friends a while ago.
+We had a conversation with one of my designer friends, [Maria](https://www.linkedin.com/in/maria-duddy-8934b567), a while ago.
 We talked about the usefulness of engineers' feedback on designs and how to make it helpful.
 I pondered the topic after our discussion.

 My friend was doing user research and experimenting with different flows to design a new feature with the best user experience.
 After a few ideas were shaped and passed the usability testing, they prepared some wireframes for different flows to talk to software engineers and get some early feedback.
 They walked through the ideas and were ready to take notes.
 The feedback they received varied, ranging from "I like it" to challenging users' behavior.
 That’s where we started our conversation and realized that many engineers approach design-walkthroughs incorrectly.